 A few months ago, I switched hair colorists/stylists.
 I used to go to this new artist academy because the prices were amaze balls – except that I never knew who I’d get and it’d end up being a constant revolving door of awkward small talk that gave me PTSD from my online dating years.
 So I jumped ship.

 I ended up at a salon owned by the same company a bit closer to me, and I met Millie and Robert (names changed for obvious reasons).
 Millie and I immediately bonded over shared wedding planning love/hate, and she told me she’d gotten married the year before and she and her husband were pregnant.
-I thought, “Oh, that’s nice, and one day when I’m her age I’ll probably be ready for that, too!”
+I thought, “Oh, that’s nice, and one day I’ll probably be ready for that, too!”

 “How old are you?”
 She asked.